-Every single day, more than 10,000 Americans celebrate their 65th birthday.
+In 2025 an average of 11.400 Americans will celebrate their 65th birthday every day.
 By 2030, all 73 million Baby Boomers will have reached that milestone.

 In other words, the Medicare market is booming, and the demand for Medicare sales agents is soaring.
 Medicare sales agents work with seniors to help them choose and enroll in Medicare Advantage and Medicare Supplement (Medigap) insurance plans.